luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

 - **Steps:**
   1. User enters an invalid image URL and tries to save.
 - **Expected Result:** App should reject or sanitize bad data and show feedback.
-- **Actual Result:** : This works as it should every url will be valid as the only url's being passed in are straight from the supabase database.
+- **Actual Result:** : We do not allow profile pictures to be submitted as URLs, thus test case passes.
+URLs come from supabase database.
+Similarly, all empty fields are handled correctly

 ---